 Crown Infrastructure Partners (previously Crown Fibre Holdings) was established as a Crown company initially to manage the Government’s investment in UFB.
 More information is available on Crown Infrastructure Partners' website.

 UFB uses fibre optic cables to deliver fibre-to-the-premises.
 It is most suitable in urban areas with higher population densities.
 It is superior to the copper technology that was rolled out in New Zealand over the last century.

 UFB users can access speeds of close to 1,000 Megabits per second.
 This allows them to use business applications to improve productivity, access educational and entertainment content and a whole range of other benefits.

 The UFB build is occurring in phases, with the nationwide rollout being completed by the end of 2022.

-Check out the National Broadband Map to see if you are among approximately 70% of New Zealanders who can already access UFB, or if UFB will be rolled out in your area soon.
+Check out the National Broadband Map to see if you can access UFB.
 The map also provides details of who to contact if you are interested in upgrading your internet services.

 Rural Broadband Initiative

 It is not cost-effective to provide UFB in every rural community.
 Instead, the Rural Broadband Initiative (RBI) is providing faster internet to hundreds of thousands of rural homes and businesses outside UFB areas.